 Scientific acumen + communication savvy

 Offered since 1961, Agricultural Communications at Illinois is the country’s only program that interweaves the study of agricultural and environmental sciences with that of journalism, advertising, marketing, multi-media communications, and more.
-The program is presented jointly by two colleges: the College of Agricultural, Consumer and Environmental Sciences (ACES) and the College of Media.
+The program is offered jointly by the College of Agricultural, Consumer and Environmental Sciences (ACES) and the the College of Media.
 Students develop expertise in agriculture and related topics taught by world-class ACES faculty while learning the principles and practices of the communications profession from award-winning faculty in the College of Media.

 Expertise in high demand

 In the field of agriculture, communicators with scientific and technical expertise are among the graduates in short supply.
 According to the USDA, of the 58,000 average annual openings for agriculture graduates, about 7,000 are positions that entail communicating to and educating various publics about food, agriculture, renewable natural resources, and the environment.
 This reality is why 100% of our students report starting full-time positions, or entering competitive graduate programs, after graduation.
 Our seniors say they receive an average of three job offers before graduating.